What the Insurance Investigator Doesn’t Want You to Know

 That is not true.

 You have the right to have your field interview at another location and you should.
 Why?
 The insurance investigator is trained to go into your home and take notes on how to live.
-If you have a large TV if your home has stairs if you have pets or other people living in your home.
+If you have a large TV, if your home has stairs, if you have pets, or if other people are living in your home.
 They will use all of this to build a case against you.
 You do not have to let them in your home.
 Arrange for the meeting to be somewhere else.